Bira/octopus-carnival/_posts/2023-03-10-raven-roost-bandits.md

-They all work very well together, but the structure described in the Lore encourages a story where you face each "sub-gang" in order, defeat its boss, and move on.
+They all work very well together, but the structure described in the Lore encourages a story where you face each "sub-gang" in order, defeat its boss, and move up the ladder.
 The likely order is Geriesh, Erzoun, and Samminel.
 Depending on how tightly you couple the bandit stat blocks with the leaders who train them, you might need to insert some generics in here to pad out your encounters.

 We don't get an exact headcount of the Raven Roost bandits.
 There's enough to give the Hunter Spiders pause and make them avoid "hunting" the same routes,